Rice wine (also known as mijiu) is a must-have ingredient in Chinese cooking, possibly coming second only to soy sauce in importance.

 Whereas most wine is made from fermented fruit, rice wine is made from fermented glutinous rice, where the sugars are transformed into alcohol by yeast.
 Rice wine is somewhat clear and sweet and is used in marinades to tenderize meat and seafood, as well as to impart flavor to food.
 Some varieties are drinking-quality and meant to be consumed—these have a much lower alcohol content compared to Western wines.

 Pale Dry Sherry

 Available at liquor stores, pale dry sherry is the most commonly recommended substitute for rice wine.
 It comes closest in flavor to Shaoxing rice wine (also spelled Shao-hsing or Shaohsing), an amber-colored wine made with glutinous rice, wheat yeast, and spring water.
-Since rice wine can be hard to find, many recipes will only have dry sherry in the ingredients list, not even listing rice wine as an option.
+Since rice wine can be hard to find, many recipes will only have dry sherry in the ingredient list, not even listing rice wine as an option.

 While the flavor is not the same, a dry white wine makes an acceptable substitute for Chinese rice wine in marinades and is a decent alternative when that's all you have in the house.

 What to Avoid